What Should I Wear in Taiwan?

 From July to early October, you’ll want to wear shorts, skirts, sundresses, or t-shirts.
 And pack a lightweight rain jacket or parka.

-Also, have waterproof shoes or boots with good traction.
+You may also want to have waterproof shoes or boots with good traction.

 During the summers, you’ll usually encounter 76.3 °F–93.7 °F (24.6 °C–34.3 °C) weather.
 These temperatures don’t account for humidity.
 But you’ll have a much higher chance of encountering typhoons from July to September.